29safia/Web-Automation-Project-Boibazar/README.md

-Web_Automation_Using_Selenium
+Web_Automation_Project

-I'm thrilled to present my most recent browser testing automation script!
-This project shows how to use Selenium WebDriver in Java to run a browser, check page titles, and more.
+I'm thrilled to present my most recent project!

 ## Selenium_Basics
 Selenium is an effective tool for programmatically managing web browsers.Its scripts are written in a variety of languages including Python, Java, C#, and others, and it functions in all browsers and on all major operating systems.Java will be used in our work.